 In the 1970s, psychologist Lenore Walker developed a social cycle theory known as the cycle of abuse, which identified a specific pattern that most abusive relationships follow.
 These four phases are evident in the majority of violent relationships, and they repeat themselves over and over again, no matter how many times the abuser promises to ‘change’ or ‘stop’.

 Do you recognise these patterns in your own relationship or the relationship of someone you love?
+Get in touch with us on 0800 11 77 85 for help with an abusive relationship.

 The 4 stages of an abusive relationship